2021 Andalucía Open – Singles

 Pablo Carreño Busta defeated Jaume Munar in the final, 6–1, 2–6, 6–4 to win the inaugural Men's Singles tennis title at the 2021 Andalucía Open.
-Notably, this was the first tournament in ATP history to feature 4 semifinalists from the same nation.

 This was the first edition of the tournament, primarily organised due to the cancellation of some tournaments in 2021, due to the COVID-19 pandemic.

 Seeds

 The top four seeds received a bye into the second round.